Scientific Workflow#

 Configs#

-As you develop your scientific workflow, you will likely find that you are often setting up models with the same priors every time and using the same non-linear search settings.
+As you refine your scientific workflow, you’ll often find yourself repeatedly setting up models with identical priors and using the same non-linear search configurations.
+This repetition can result in lengthy Python scripts with redundant inputs.

 Database#